iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ![Equation of Line](Image/EquationLine.png)

-- The goal is to find the relationships between the dependent variable (target vector) and one or more independent variables (feature matrix)
+- Linear Regression finds the relationship between the dependent variable and one or more independent variables.
 - Linear Regression finds the best fit straight line that accurately predicts the output values within a range.
-- The straight line is called the **regression line**.
+- The straight line is called the `regression line`
 - Formula: `y = mX + c`, here `y` is the dependent variable and `X` is the independent variable.
 - `m` is the **slope** and `c` is the **y-intercept**, both are the **regression coefficients**.
-- Linear regression is used when the two variables have a linear relationship.
-- A straight line can describe the relationship, it uses existing data to train the model.
 - Linear Regression is simple to understand and interpret, with fast training and prediction.
-- Assumes a linear relationship between variables, sensitive to outliers.
+- Linear Regression assumes a linear relationship between variables, sensitive to outliers.
 - Can suffer from multicollinearity if the dataset has highly correlated variables.

 **Hyperparameters:**

 1. **Alpha:**
-- Used in Lasso (L1) and Ridge (L2) regression.
-- It determines the strength of the regularization.
+- Used in Lasso `L1` and Ridge `L2` regression, determines the strength of the regularization.
-- A higher value of alpha means more regularization and simpler linear models.
+- A higher value of `alpha` means more regularization and simpler linear models.
-- For α = 0, Ridge regression is just linear regression.
+- For `αlpha = 0`, Ridge regression is just linear regression.
-- The best value for alpha is found by cross-validation (Grid Search CV or Random Search CV)
+- The best value for `alpha` is found by cross-validation (Grid Search CV or Random Search CV)

 2. **Normalization:**
-- If True, the independent variables (X) will be normalized before regression by subtracting the mean.
+- If `True`, the independent variable `X` will be normalized before regression by subtracting the `mean`

 3. **Fit Intercept:**
-- Whether to calculate the intercept for this model.
+- Whether to calculate the intercept `c` for this model.
 - If set to False, no intercept will be used in calculations.

 <h1 name='class' align=center>Classification</h1>